pixelchai/VTPX/README.md

 - [ ] Save progress
 - [ ] Support the importation of multiple test files
 - [ ] Choose how many words you want
+- [x] Generate a temporary file with JUST questions
+- [x] Generate a temporary file with JUST answers

 ### TODO Checklist:
 - [ ] Detect which words you missed out